You and Your CourseOpportunities

 Editing and managing content

+Your LearnJCU subject sites will give you a place to build, manage, and display your subject material.
 Content typically added to LearnJCU includes documents such as Word, PDF or PowerPoint slides; and links to websites you have produced or external sites.